TimGeerts/slashkey/README.md

 Welcome to the SlashKey Discord Bot for World of Warcraft!
 This bot is designed to help you easily create and manage mythic+ runs within your Discord server.

-> The bot has been updated for Dragonflight Season 3
+> The bot has been updated for The War Within Season 1

 **Disclaimer:** This bot is not affiliated with or endorsed by Blizzard Entertainment.
 World of Warcraft is a registered trademark of Blizzard Entertainment, Inc.